-So without further ado, let’s get into how to find out who is hosting a website.
+So without further ado, let’s get into how to find out where is website hosted.

-Summary: How to find out where a website is hosted?
+Summary: How to see where a website is hosted?

-- There are three main ways to find out where a website is being hosted.
+- There are three main ways to find out where are websites hosted.

 - You can check the contact info on the site, use the WHOIS directory, or contact the domain registrar directly.